 The implementation of ethanol-based fuel is spreading rapidly throughout the United States.
-As such, PCM Engines provides the following information regarding the use of this fuel.
-This information addresses the use of ethanol fuels in PCM ENGINES ONLY.
-It does not address the use of ethanol fuels in vessel-related components such as boat gas tanks and boat fuel lines.
+As such, PCM Engines and Nautiques by Correct Craft provide the following information regarding the use of this fuel.
+This information addresses the use of ethanol fuels in PCM Engines and Nautique Boats.